davidscholberg/functino/README.md

 * Simple interface.
 * Cross-platform.
-* Support for several languages, both compiled and interpreted.
+* Built-in support for several languages:
+    * C and C++ (via gcc)
+    * NodeJS
+    * Python
+    * Rust
 * No configuration needed to use existing compilers/interpreters installed on your system.
+* Ability to configure support for languages and toolchains not already built in.
 * Syntax highlighting.
 * Light and dark theme that adjusts based on your system theme.